SIMITClub/simitclub.github.io/src/pages/about-rewrite.md

 And we believe that as students, there is no better way to do so than through hackathons.

-The SIM IT club aims to create a hackathon environment that is backed by experts on the field.
+The SIM IT club aims to create a hackathon environment backed by experts on the field.
 This ensures that competitors can get useful training prior to the start of the event.

 In addition to that, experts will ensure that the standard of the submissions will be kept high, and that the submissions themselves will be judged fairly.

-### Become a Member of The Subcommitte
+### Become a Member of The Subcommittee

 For individuals looking to participate in a more service-centric manner, keep a lookout for our recruitment drive initiative.